cse112-sp20/loszoomeros/README.md

 # Development Branch
-Current development work on the project can be found here and will be updated as development progresses.
+Current in-development work on the project can be found here and will be updated as development progresses.

 ## Status
 ##### *5/13/20 - 06:31pm*